thunderbird89/esf/stories/story-knock-knock.md

 But the stalemate had held for nearly forty minutes now, both sides pouring fire into each other, neither able to achieve a decisive advantage. *Vanguard* and *Sentinel* couldn't break through the shield projection fast enough, and the *Wrath of Dominion* couldn't maneuver aggressively enough to force either Federation ship out of the fight.

 > "Sir, new contact," the sensor operator called out.
 "Multiple launches from *Storm Bringer*.
-Not interceptors—these are bigger.
+Not interceptors - these are bigger.
 Reading them as bomber-class craft."

 Anderson felt ice settle in his stomach.